How to Help Earthquake Victims Rebuild

 When earthquakes displace thousands and cause destruction on a large scale, it can be tough to know how to help.
 We’ve rounded up the best ways to focus your efforts and provide earthquake relief.

 Donating your blood only takes about 45 minutes, but this small time commitment can save someone’s life.
-To find out more about how to schedule an appointment to give blood, visit the American Red Cross online.
+To find out more about how to schedule an appointment to give blood, visit the Canadian Red Cross online.

 Donate your time